scsu-se/scsu-se.github.io/README.md

 ## + Who are we?
 - Student Organization of Software Engineers
 - Located in `ECC 102e`
-- Meet weekly on Tuesdays, 12 - 1:30pm
+- Meet weekly on `Tuesdays, 12 - 1:30pm`
-- Host workshops
+- Host `Workshops` and collaborative projects
 - We strive to
 	- Grow a Culture of Self Learning
 	- Create Meaningful Partnerships and Projects